telekineticyeti/subsonic-nowplaying-rgb-display/readme.md

-# LastFM Now Playing album art for Taschen Flaschen RGB Matrix display

-This is an app for retrieving the 'now playing' track from the LastFM API and displaying it on a Flaschen-Taschen RGB matrix display.
+This app retrieves the 'now playing' track for a user from the LastFM API and displays it to a Flaschen-Taschen RGB matrix display.

 # Configuration